janeslagle/CS_138_final_project/README.md

 ## StructuRL Bridge Maintenance: Leveraging Reinforcement Learning
+Please note that we took heavy inspiration from https://github.com/CivML-PolyMtl/InfrastructuresPlanner for this project.

 We aim to explore how three different reinforcement learning algorithms can be applied to bridge infrastructure maintenace.
 We create en environmemt, InfraPlanner, to represent a bridge and simulate how three different reinforcement learning algorithms perform on maintatining the conditions of the bridge:

 (1) Q-learning SMDP